pradnya-madane/Data-Analysis-Dashboard/README.md

 ## Dataset Used:
 -<a href="https://github.com/pradnya-madane">Dataset</a>
 ## Question
-How will you handle missing data
+How will you handle missing data<br>
 How do you plan to calculate the total sales
 How will you use slicers or dropdown filters
 How will you include a filter to show sales performance over time (e.g., by region, city, or sales executive)